 Divide the pounds of TDN needed by the percent of TDN in the barley to get the amount of barley needed to meet the TDN requirement.

-0.63 lb. of TDN $\div$ (82%/100) = 0.77 lb. of barley is needed to supplement the hay to get the total amount of calcium or phosphorus supplied by the two feeds.
+0.63 lb. of TDN \div (82%/100) = 0.77 lb. of barley is needed to supplement the hay

 Step 6: Compare the amounts of calcium and phosphorus provided in the ration to the amounts required by the animal.